helloniklas/ThousandAndOneBedtimesPrivacy/README.md

+**If you have any questions about this app, you can contact us at: Email: info@helloniklas.com**

 Privacy Policy for Thousand & One Bedtimes

 Thousand & One Bedtimes (“the App”) is designed to provide personalised bedtime stories using on-device machine learning.
 We take your privacy seriously.
 This Privacy Policy explains how we handle your information.